sagaquisces/epiquestion/README.md

   * User can add answers to questions.

 3. Integration
-  * Initial routes or index pages with all dependencies in Controller/index.html head
+  * Initial routes or index pages with all dependencies in index.html head
   * Template/html page for About.
   * Template/html page for Contact
   * Template/html page for Question (`/question/:question_id`)
+  * Component `new-question` to toggle form for adding a question.
+  * Component `question-tile` to view question on index page or detail page.

 4. Addons
   * Bootstrap